French ship Beautemps-Beaupré (2002)

 Beautemps-Beaupré is a ship of the French Naval Hydrographic and Oceanographic Service, named after the hydrographer Charles-François Beautemps-Beaupré.
 It replaced Espérance, decommissioned in 2000. the vessel was launched on 26 April 2002 and entered service on 13 December 2003.

+Service history

+On 9 May 2025, Beautemps-Beaupré arrived at the Port of Colombo, Sri Lanka on a goodwill visit.
+The vessel departed the island on 13 May.